 The TMDSAS application becomes available at the beginning of May each year.
 Aim to submit your application soon after submissions open for your best chance of success.

 Your chances of getting into medical school decrease the later you submit your application due to rolling admissions.
-This means it’s critical to stay on top of deadlines—and we don’t mean the last possible deadline for submissions.
-Plan to complete your primary application and secondaries long before the actual deadline for submission.
+This means it’s critical to stay on top of deadlines—and we don’t mean the last possible submission deadline.
+Plan to complete your primary application and secondaries well before the actual submission deadline.

 Follow our timeline, which includes possible and ideal schedules.